tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 You can use the following **arguments** to adjust the process:

 **Important note:**
-When updating Braiins OS+ on a **single device**, use the *HOSTNAME* argument (IP address).
+When updating Braiins OS+ on a **single device**, replace the *HOSTS* argument with an IP address.
-When updating Braiins OS+ on **multiple devices**, do **NOT** use the *HOSTNAME* argument, but use the *--batch BATCH* argument instead.
+When updating Braiins OS+ on **multiple devices**, replace the *HOSTS* argument with the path to the file containing the IP addresses.

 ====================================  ============================================================
 Arguments                             Description
 ====================================  ============================================================
---h, --help                           show this help message and exit --batch BATCH                         path to file with list of hosts to install to -u USERNAME, --username USERNAME             Username for webinterface -p PASSWORD, --password PASSWORD      Password for webinterface --port PORT                           Port of antminer webinterface --ssl                                 Whether to use SSL
+--h, --help                           show this help message and exit --batch BATCH                         path to file with list of hosts to install to -u USERNAME, --username USERNAME      username for webinterface -p PASSWORD, --password PASSWORD      password for webinterface --port PORT                           port of antminer webinterface --ssl                                 whether to use SSL
 ====================================  ============================================================